youssefattia98/Efficiency-Benchmarking-of-IPC-Mechanisms/README.md

 Description
 -----------
-This is a Hoist Control System implemented as a multi-process application in C following POSIX (Portable Operating System Interface) standards.
-It utilizes various inter-process communication methods including named and unnamed pipes, alongside a watchdog timer mechanism for resilience.
-The system operates in a Linux environment.
 The project is a collection of 4 concurrent programs whose aim is to measure the speed of data transferring between a producer and a consumer using 4 different IPC transfer primitives, evaluating then their efficiency.
 The four programs may be run by one interface after an interactive choice.

 How the communication works